All Episodes

 Do you think that the people who do the news wouldn't prefer to tell you the truth?

-Oh, all things being equal, of course they would.
+Well, all things being equal, of course they would.

-They weren't the stars, obviously.
+They weren't the stars.

-Obviously, Charlie Kirk and I would argue that the attendees were the stars.
+Obviously, Charlie Kirk, and I would argue that the attendees were the stars.

-So they were up in the observation box, and Trump was up there, of course, and uh Musk stopped by and the cameras caught them, shaking hands and smiling, and uh apparently burying the hatchet.
+And Musk stopped by, and the cameras caught them shaking hands and smiling and apparently burying the hatchet.

 In other words, they were inspired to make up because Charlie would have wanted that.